-23 See https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-and-planningdata/generation-information.
+23 See https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning/forecasting-and-planning-data/generation-information.

-two other commitment criteria.
+If government-awarded funding is announced for a generation project, this will be considered in the assessment of whether a project is sufficiently progressed towards meeting the finance commitment criteria.
+For such a generation project to be considered as anticipated, it must be in the process of meeting at least two other commitment criteria.
 In the case where government-awarded funding provides long-term investment certainty and is awarded as part of a large-scale program, AEMO may have regard to the eligibility criteria for this funding when considering a project's progress against other (non-Finance) commitment criteria.

-The anticipated project commitment status classification will be included in the Generation Information publication from July 2021 onwards.
+The anticipated project commitment status classification is included in the Generation Information publication.